Hank Schyma

 Hank Schyma, also known as Pecos Hank, is a musician, songwriter, author, filmmaker and professional storm chaser based in Houston, Texas.
-He's commonly joked that he has a direct genetic link to Pecos Bill, the mythical folklore cowboy.
+He has commonly joked that he has a direct genetic link to Pecos Bill, the mythical folklore cowboy.
 He has fronted the rock group Southern Backtones for over fifteen years.
 During the same period, he has directed, produced and starred in a full-length independent film, several music videos, and a catalogue of storm and nature documentation.
-He served as storm consultant on major motion pictures, and is credited with the discovery of a transient luminous weather event called a ghost.
+He served as storm consultant on major motion pictures.

 Early life

 Hank Schyma was born and raised in Houston, and spent most of his youth in the Pecos River Valley.
 Schyma stated that he is unsure exactly how storm chasing first began to appeal to him, though he admits an early fascination with the tornado scene from The Wizard of Oz.

 Career

 Music career

 Schyma relocated briefly to Huntington Beach, California in the early 1990s, aiming "to be a rock star", but instead he spent his time in California "just surfing and delivering pizza".
 By 1994, he had returned to Texas, capturing severe weather footage on his own and beginning the music for what would later become Southern Backtones.
 The songs "Forever" and "Everything" were featured in the 2005 feature film Drop Dead Sexy and the music video for "Forever" saw regular rotation on MTV.

 Schyma eventually left the usual rock band format in favor of mostly acoustic performances, often as a duet with violinist Jo Bird of Two Star Symphony.
 The new format in turn informed his recording format, which culminated in the release of the solo album El Reno Blues in 2015.
 El Reno Blues was met with much praise among aficionados of southwestern American culture."Pecos Hank" continues to release music to the present day.

 Schyma collaborated with the Canadian indie rock band Arcade Fire on the music video for "The Lightning I, II".
 He was included in the Special Thanks section.